MicrosoftDocs/architecture-center/docs/example-scenario/aks-front-door/aks-front-door-content.md

 <!-- Use the aac-browse-header.yml   -->

-This article describes how to securely expose and protect a workload running in Azure Kubernetes Service (AKS) with Azure Front Door, Azure Web Application Firewall, and Azure Private Link service.
-The web application is exposed via the NGINX Ingress Controller configured to use a private IP address as a frontend IP configuration of the AKS internal load balancer.
+This article describes how to securely expose and protect a workload that runs in Azure Kubernetes Service (AKS) with Azure Front Door, Azure Web Application Firewall, and Azure Private Link service.
+A web application is exposed via the NGINX Ingress Controller configured to use a private IP address as a frontend IP configuration of the AKS internal load balancer.
 The deployment features end-to-end TLS encryption.

 ## Architecture